rideau-info.com

 In the upper image, the stone dam is complete, the water has been raised and is flowing through the bywash.
 The lower image shows that the dam has been completely breached.
 Plans No. 7 and No. 8 by John By, June 18, 1829, Library and Archives Canada, NMC 12892 24/80 and 25/80

-The slumping that occurred on April 2 was the unfrozen portion slumping down below the frozen earth, allowing water, now under extreme hydraulic pressure, to penetrate to the clay puddle and start washing it away.
+The slumping that occurred on April 2 was the unfrozen portion settling down below the frozen earth, allowing water, now under extreme hydraulic pressure, to penetrate to the clay puddle and start washing it away.
 The dam had sprung a leak.

 But these efforts were far too late.
-The “earthquake” By described was the leak fully breaching the keywork of the dam.
+The “earthquake” Colonel By described was the leak fully breaching the keywork of the dam.
 Now the entire flow of the Rideau River was going through the dam.

-Denison says that any plans for a stone dam were abandoned as work progressed on the timber crib dam.
-Part of the original keywork dam still stood on the east side, but the entire west side of the river was open.
 The new timber dam construction was a model of simplicity.
 Timber cribs were laid on the bedrock of the river.
 As the first course of timber was laid, it was filled with large broken stones to resist the flow of the river.
-Once this base was secure, they laid another course of timber on top of this, creating an open timber framework through which the river flowed.
+Once this base was secure, they laid courses of timber on top, creating an open timber framework through which the river flowed.
 The timber crib work was raised to the required height of the dam.

 Timber Crib Dam